jetify-com/devbox/vscode-extension/README.md

 ## Features

+### Open In VSCode button

+If a Devbox Cloud instance (from [devbox.sh](https://devbox.sh)) has an `Open In VSCode` button, this extension will make VSCode to be able to connect its workspace to the instance.

 ### Auto Shell on a devbox project

 When VScode Terminal is opened on a devbox project, this extension detects `devbox.json` and runs `devbox shell` so terminal is automatically in devbox shell environment.
 Can be turned off in settings.